WHAT IS A RETREAD TYRE?

 - Only impeccable tyres that have only been used once satisfy the strict requirements for a future tyre and move on to the next level of processing.

 - Only the carcasses not older than 4 years are allowed for processing.

 - All of our carcasses are supplied by premium class manufacturers.

 - The tread and side walls of tyres that have been checked and selected at the first stage undergo grinding further on.

 - The worn out layer of rubber is removed using the most state-of-the-art automatic computer-operated machine, creating a uniform profile and reducing imbalance.

 - Workpieces are placed into special vulcanizing presses, and the tread pattern is being formed, while the rubber mix changes its physical and chemical properties.

 - At the final processing stage, final physical tests on pressure, rotation, runout are carried out on the retread tyre.

 - The studding process is carried out in accordance with the European standards, using a semi-automatic machine.
 Only Finnish studs are used.
 At least 100 studs or more are used for one single wheel.

-- The wheels that have undergone all of the technological stages and tests are sent to customers in the Baltic States, Scandinavia, and Russia.
+- The wheels that have undergone all of the technological stages and tests are sent to customers in the Baltic States and Scandinavia.
 In addition to making deliveries to high profile customers, we also deliver tyres directly to business and private customers directly from the factory.